groonga/groonga/doc/source/reference/commands/delete.rst

 ``table``

-  It specifies the name of table to delete the records.
+  Specifies the name of table to delete the records.

 ``key``

-  It specifies the key of record to delete.
+  Specifies the key of record to delete.
 If you use the table with TABLE_NO_KEY, the key is just ignored.
   (Use ``id`` parameter in such a case)

 ``id``

-  It specifies the id of record to delete.
+  Specifies the id of record to delete.
 If you specify ``id`` parameter, you must not specify ``key`` parameter.

 ``filter``

-  It specifies the expression of grn_expr to identify the record.
+  Specifies the expression of grn_expr to identify the record.
 If you specify ``filter`` parameter, you must not specify ``key`` and ``id`` parameter.

 Return value